What is Discoverability?

 Doing everything I mentioned above, spending hundreds of dollars on editors and designers and reviewers does not and never will guarantee sales.
 Period.
 Don’t let any of those Hybrid Publishers fool you with empty promises either.

 But if you put in all this work and you have quality content, you can (most likely) enjoy some sales at the very least.
+But it will be your book’s discoverability that kicks off most of those sales.

 Content Content Content